brillout/goldpage/docs/readme.template.md

   renderToHtml: require.resolve('./path/to/your/renderToHtml'),
   renderToDom: require.resolve('./path/to/your/renderToDom'),

-  // Make `ssr-coin` log to the console only for errors.
+  // Make `ssr-coin` silent in the terminal (but it will still prints errors).
   silent: true,
 };
 ~~~